EricomSoftwareLtd/Shield/Kube/scripts/Offline-Deployment.md

   Download `install-shield-from-container.sh` from `http://<Offline Registry VM Address>/ericomshield/install-shield-from-  container.sh` (e.g. `wget http://10.100.200.153/ericomshield/install-shield-from-container.sh`, you may also download it using scp from `ericom@<Offline Registry VM Address>:~/ericomshield/install-shield-from-container.sh`); run `chmod +x install-shield-from-container.sh`;
    Run `sudo ./install-shield-from-container.sh --version <NEW_VERSION> --registry <Offline Registry VM Address>:5000`
 (e.g. `./install-shield-from-container.sh --version Rel-20.03.642 --registry 10.100.200.153:5000`);

+note:
+when copy files from registry to shield machine, make sure the permissions are correct and the owner is the correct (ericom) if not change as needed
+example:
+`chown ericom run-rancher.sh`;
+will change the owner to ericom if needed.;
+need to run it without sudo.;